Zeldriskinng44/TempVoice/README.md

 SETTINGSFILE = "./globalserversettings/settings.json"
 ```

-You will need to run `node deploy-commands`.
+3. You will need to run `node deploy-commands`.

+4. In the server, run the `/setup` command and follow its instructions.